Fomitopsis pinicola: Stem decay characteristics

-Most of the stem decay (heart rot) in mature forests that results from this fungus does not interfere with the normal growth and physiological processes of live trees since the vascular system is not affected.
+Most of the stem decay (heart rot) in mature forests that results from this fungus does not interfere with the normal growth and physiological processes of live trees since the vascular tissue is not affected.
 It is classified as a brown rot, which primarily degrades cellulose in tree stands.
+The early stage of wood decay appears as yellowish to brownish discoloration with the advanced stage appearing as a brown and crumbly breaking into cubical pieces.
 Wood impacted by this fungus may become more brittle and prone to breakage in high winds, and cannot be used for pulp production.
 This species requires exposed wood of wounds for entry, continuing their decay after the tree dies.
+On dead trees, the fungus general affects the sapwood and then progresses into heartwood.

-The fruiting bodies of the fungus disperse airborne spores, but the actual degradation of the wood is by the thread-like vegetative part of the fungus inside the trees.
+The fruiting bodies of the fungus produce abundant basidiocarps and basidiospores which are generally dispersed in air currents and germinate upon contact with wood or other substrates, but the actual degradation of the wood is by the thread-like vegetative part of the fungus inside the trees.
 The fungus can occur anywhere on roots or the stem, but is most common low on the bole, where frequent wounds promote infection.